seth-borrowman/Random/README.md

   - Filters fasta files by read/sample names.
   - Takes an input fasta (-i), a file with a record name to keep on each line (-l), and an optional name for the output (-o, default: filtered.fasta)
   - Not great with large (>500,000 samples) fasta files - may receive bus error.
+- filter_fasta/
+  - An attempt to 'oxidize' filterFastaSamples.py (convert it to Rust)
+  - Can be compiled by cloneing or downloading the file and using <code>cargo build --release</code> inside the filter_fasta folder
+    - Run with <code>./target/release/filter_fasta -i [input.fasta] -l [sample_list] -o [output.fasta]</code>
+    - Check file name before running - may change with operating system (eg filter_fasta.exe on Windows)
+  - Would like to add parallelization eventually.